Compliance assessment and reponses

 The process of the inspection

 Here, you can find out more about how the inspection process may proceed.
-The Danish Gambling Authority will always consider the specific circumstances of each inspection.
+However, the Danish Gambling Authority will always consider the specific circumstances of each inspection.

 The Danish Gambling Authority will let the gambling operator know that they have been selected for an inspection.
 At the same time, the gambling operator will be requested to send in written materials which they are obligated to have prepared under the Anti-Money Laundering Act.